-How to Make Minced Garlic for the Freezer and Stop Paying High Prices for Minced Garlic in a Jar
+How to Make Minced Garlic for the Freezer

 I know some of you are total garlic purists who’d never use anything but freshly peeled and minced garlic, and those people won’t need this tip.
 I do use fresh garlic for any dish where I want that sharp garlic flavor, and love my little garlic chopper when I need to chop a lot quickly.

 I’m a fan of these Christopher Ranch Garlic Cloves, and buy them at Costco.
 (This product used to come in a jar.)
 I can’t use this big bag of garlic cloves before they start to go bad in the fridge, so I came up with the idea of mincing the garlic and freezing it.
-(Christopher Ranch has no idea I an recommending their garlic and they haven’t paid me to promote it here!)
+(Christopher Ranch has no idea I a’m recommending their garlic and they haven’t paid me to promote it here!)

 Steps for Making and Freezing Minced Garlic:

-- I minced the garlic in my Cuisinart Food Processor fitted with the steel blade.
+- I minced the garlic in my Cuisinart Food Processor (affiliate link) fitted with the steel blade.
 I wanted chunky minced garlic, so I pulsed the machine on and off until I had the texture I wanted.
 You could let it go longer for garlic puree.

 - You can also also use an ice-cube tray to freeze the garlic, although a plastic ice cube tray will absorb the garlic smell.

-- When the garlic was frozen hard I sealed all the little cubes of frozen garlic into a bag, using my FoodSaver Vacuum Sealing Machine.
-Then the whole package went back into the freezer.
+- When the garlic was frozen hard I sealed all the little cubes of frozen garlic into a bag, using my FoodSaver Vacuum Sealing Machine. (affiliate link) Then the whole package went back into the freezer.
 (Label it so you know when you put it in there!)

 - When I need to use some minced garlic, I cut open the bag and take out two cubes at a time, which I store in a little jar in the fridge.
 Reseal the bag with the rest of the garlic and put it back into the freezer.